A rock told me this:

 If I stop running from Dad — for good, this time — Narluga promises to stop running from the dreams.
 Hen knows a wizard in Quebec.
 When we pass through there, hen will seek training from her.

 Just like that?
 I blink.

 Narluga flashes me a smile in the dark, teeth gleaming in the moonlight.
 I think I see hen sign: the price of fresh breath.
-But I must have mistaken it in the darkness, or maybe it’s just another one of those dialect drift changes between us.
-Hen laughs again and walks back into the shadows of the trees, shaking hens head.
-By the time I’ve thought to ask for elaboration, hen has already buttoned the flap of hens tent shut.
+But I must have mistaken it in the darkness, or maybe hen’s dialect just drifted in an unexpected direction, one of the many changes between us.
+Hen laughs again and walks back into the shadows of the trees, shaking hen’s head.
+By the time I’ve thought to ask for elaboration, hen has already buttoned the flap of hen’s tent shut.

 I figure I might as well do the same.
 I climb back into my house where I will lay on my mat and pretend to sleep.